Want to reduce food waste? Here are my top 21 easy top tips!

 15 Organise your freezer – a draw for leftovers such as roast meats, soups, gravy and sauces is handy when you want a quick easy tea.

 16 Label your food! – surprising how quickly you forget it has been sitting in the freezer and you forget what it is that has been frozen.
-Mash and white sauce looks very similar.
+Mash and white sauce look very similar.

-17 Revive your vegetables in a bowl of cold water – limpcarrots, celery, spinach and salad all improve through this method.
+17 Revive your vegetables in a bowl of cold water – limp carrots, celery, spinach and salad all improve through this method.

 18 Use a food waste app like Olio – pass on food that someone else may want.

 20 Herbs in your garden? – cut them back and dry them upside down.
-Shake the branches on a tray and place in jam jars.
+Shake the branches on a tray and place them in jam jars.
 Can be used in food or as a herbal tea.

 21 Use your loaf! – bread is one of the most common thrown away food waste and there is so much you can do with it!

-You can revive it by placing in foil with a splash of water and reheat in the oven.
+You can revive it by placing it in foil with a splash of water and reheat in the oven.

-You can cube it or blitz it and bake in the oven for 20 minutes at 150°C to create croutons or dry bread crumbs.
+You can cube it or blitz it and bake it in the oven for 20 minutes at 150°C to create croutons or dry bread crumbs.
 Below are some bread dumplings made with a splash of milk.

 I hope you have found some of these reducing food waste tips useful.
-During my cooking lessons I am always giving practical advice on how to make your food go further and how to store your vegetables and other ingredients more effectively.
+During my cooking lessons, I am always giving practical advice on how to make your food go further and how to store your vegetables and other ingredients more effectively.